edelgrace/edelgrace.me/content/blog/2016-02-19-blogilates-beginners-workout-calendar-2-0-day-3.md

 </div>

   * _Toe to ceiling pulse:_ At first this started out easy but it got a little tiring near the end.
 I made it though!
-  * _Hammy cslug:_ This one I felt like I was on the verge of cramping up so I admit I did not clench as hard as I should have.
+  * _Hammy curl:_ This one I felt like I was on the verge of cramping up so I admit I did not clench as hard as I should have.
   * _Grashopper:_ I could not do these at all!
 It felt like I was doing them but my legs probably lifted maybe half a centimeter off the floor.

 ### Video 2: Total Body Workout with Ana Caban